Go Green presented by Carter Subaru

 Donations = Jobs / Jobs = Better Lives

-Founded in 1923, Seattle Goodwill is a nonprofit that has been an integral part of our community for 90 years.
+Founded in 1923, Seattle Goodwill is a nonprofit that has been an integral part of our community for more than 90 years.
 Driven by our mission to provide free job training and education to those in need, we continue to help change people’s lives for the better.

 There are thousands of people in our community who face difficult barriers to finding work, including poverty, lack of education and skills, and language barriers.
 Our free job training and education programs are designed to address these barriers directly and give students the ability to overcome them.